iamsukanta/sql-zero-to-hero-docs-from-sumit-sir-youtube-playlist/README.md

 -  it will give the results such way, whose years of experience is top most it will show first and least experience student show at the bottom.

+Suppose if we give command like this:

+`SELECT student_fname, years_of_exp FROM students ORDER BY 1;`

+- it will order based on student_fname by ascending order.
+- here, 1 means first column.

+OR if we give command like this:

+`SELECT student_fname, years_of_exp FROM students ORDER BY 2;`

+- it will order based on years_of_exp column by ascending order.
+- here, 2 means second column.